 You can only achieve a 'Pass' or 'Refer' for the assessment.
 If you need to resubmit you will need to register for the assessment again and pay the appropriate fee.
 You are not limited on the number of times that you can resubmit the practical for marking.
-However, you must remember that both of the unit assessments (NG1 and NG2) must be passed within a five-year period.
+However, you must remember that both of the units (IG1 and IG2) must be passed within a five year period.